RTEMS/rtems-docs/rsb/configuration.rst

 ``xy``:
   XY

-The output of the decompression tool is feed to the standard ``tar`` utility if not a ZIP file and unpacked into the build directory.
+The output of the decompression tool is fed to the standard ``tar`` utility if not a ZIP file and unpacked into the build directory.
 ZIP files are unpacked by the decompression tool and all other files must be in the tar file format.

 The ``%source`` directive typically supports a single source file tar or zip file.
 The ``set`` command is used to set the URL for a specific source group.
-The first set command encoutner is registered and any further set commands are ignored.
+The first set command encountered is registered and any further set commands are ignored.
 This allows you to define a base standard source location and override it in build and architecture specific files.
 You can also add extra source files to a group.
 This is typically done when a collection of source is broken down in a number of smaller files and you require the full package.
-The source's ``setup`` command must reide in the ``%prep:`` section and it unpacks the source code ready to be built.
+The source's ``setup`` command must reside in the ``%prep:`` section and it unpacks the source code ready to be built.

 If the source URL references the GitHub API server https://api.github.com/ a